mjsipes/mjsipes/README.md

 Hello, I am a student at University of Southern California's Viterbi School of Engineering.

+I am looking for a summer internship for Summer 2025 before I begin my masters program in computer science from August 2025 - May 2026.

+Pinned repositories are a result of my own work and curiosity.

+Additionally, I enjoy astrophotography.
 Check out my website, [mjthefox.com](website) to see some of my work.

 Email me at [mjsipes@gmail.com](email).

-Pinned repositories are a result of my own work and curiosity.